 Your family medical history is important for life insurance companies to consider due to the genetics involved.
 Trends in your immediate family’s mortality may indicate a higher chance of you suffering from illnesses or diseases.
 Illnesses and conditions that suggest a genetic predisposition include:

-If it is found that you suffer from serious health conditions such as heart conditions, lung conditions and mental illnesses, just to name a few.
+If it is found that you suffer from serious health conditions such as cancer, heart conditions, lung conditions and mental illnesses, just to name a few.
 Your quote will likely be quite high; you may even be denied insurance.
 In these cases, you can look into no-medical life insurance options, including simplified issue life insurance or guaranteed issue life insurance.
 Both these options are more expensive than their medical exam included counterparts, but will provide you with some coverage for peace of mind.

 Your life insurance application will also cover information about your lifestyle.
 Your occupation and hobbies may reflect a high-risk lifestyle that makes it riskier to insure you.
 This will be considered by your insurer and may be reflected in the cost of your premiums.
 Some factors that they perceive as red flags include: